 Office of Health, Alcohol, and Drug Education offers a Peer Health Educator program that focuses on healthy lifestyle management for college students.
 This is a "student-educating-students" program that relates to areas of alcohol, drugs, nutrition, sexual health, stress management and other topics related to health and wellness.
 The methods of presentation are interactive.

 Peer Health Educators (PHEs) gain valuable experience by designing, coordinating, and conducting a variety of health education programs for other university students.
 Students from any department are welcome to participate in the program.
 Time commitment is approximately two (2) hours per week.
-PHEs must submit an application, attend an interview with Office of Health, Alcohol, and Drug Education staff, and maintain a 2.5 GPA.
+PHEs must submit an application (MSWord), attend an interview with Office of Health, Alcohol, and Drug Education staff, and maintain a 2.5 GPA.

 Peer Health Educators strive to promote healthy lifestyle management by raising awareness and knowledge through outreach programs and role modeling.
 Peer Health Education is concerned with providing students with factual information that will allow them to make informed decisions about their personal health and safety.
 Our primary goal is to develop fun, creative, interactive, and educational programs that reach the entire BSU community.

 A one-credit course designed to train students as Peer Health Educators (PHEs) is offered through the Department of Nutrition and Health Science in the Spring semester.
 The course is taught by Office of Health, Alcohol, and Drug Education personnel.
 Training covers topics such as confidentiality & ethics, communication & listening skills, and specific skills training in areas of public speaking and group facilitation.

 - 2.5 GPA or above

 - All majors accepted

 - Good communication skills